![]() |

 No copy — SIDs matched | 999,999 |

-In most other languages, a loop like this would generate at least thousands of allocations, pressure the garbage collector, and cause latency spikes.
+In many managed languages, this coding pattern can generate thousands of allocations, putting pressure on the garbage collector and potentially causing latency spikes.

-You can run allocation-heavy code at scale without paying the usual performance tax.
+You can run allocation-heavy code at scale without incurring the performance overhead typically associated with high-volume object allocation.

 This demonstrates the performance characteristics achievable through disciplined memory management in string-intensive applications.